lucasfox0/stock_screener/README.md

 # Stock Screener 📈

-A Python app that fetches and displays basic stock data like price, P/E ratio, and dividend yield.
-Built using `yfinance`.
+A Python-based terminal app that fetches and analyzes key stock metrics like price, P/E ratio, dividend yield, and market cap.
+It also provides a basic BUY, HOLD, or SELL recommendation based on customizable logic.

+> 📦 **Status: Alpha**
+> MVP complete.
+Now adding smarter screening logic, tuning by sector, and laying the groundwork for future quant features.

 ## Features